The always-updated guide to spring and summer fair games

 around £50 each time.'

-the balloons as this can really hurt your fingers after a while!
+balloons as it can really hurt your fingers after a while!
+Place a

-a raffle ticket inside each balloon, which correlate to different
+raffle ticket inside each balloon, which corresponds to a

-prizes.
-Alternatively, place notes in each one saying, 'Have
+particular kind of prize.
+Alternatively, place notes in each one

 Tin can alley